 South Iceland Extended

-A longer stay in Iceland will also allow you to dive deeper into the beauty of South Iceland.
+A longer stay, between six and 10 days, in Iceland will also allow you to dive deeper into the beauty of South Iceland.
 You can enjoy the black sands of Reynisfjara Beach and the Sólheimajökull Glacier, which has excellent hiking opportunities.
 Enjoy a more extended stay at the Jökulsárlón Glacier Lagoon and go Icelandic horseback riding along the beaches in Vík.

 The Dyrhólaey Nature Reserve in the south is also home to the iconic Dyrhólaey lava arch and lighthouse.
 When visiting the Dyrhólaey area, be sure to check the availability of its attractions, as they can be closed off during the bird nesting season in May.

-From the iconic Búðir Black Church built in the 18th century to the imposing Kirkjufell Mountain, which stands 1500 feet tall and was featured in the hit TV show Game of Thrones the peninsula is full of incredible scenery.
+From the iconic Búðir Black Church, built in the 18th century, to the imposing Kirkjufell Mountain, which rises 1,500 feet and was featured in the hit TV show Game of Thrones, the peninsula is full of incredible scenery.

 Snaefellsjökull National Park is another major attraction in the area and gets its name from the Snaefellsjökull subglacial volcano, its main highlight.
 It is also home to Djpalónssandur beach and the Lóndrangar basalt stronghold, which all hold unique appeals, especially for first-time travelers who have some time to spare.

-Extended Journey: 11+ Days Immersing Fully, SUMMER ONLY (June to August)
+Extended Journey: 11+ Days, Summer Only (June to August)

-The Westfjords is one of Iceland’s most beautiful regions, located in the far northwest of the country.
-It’s off the beaten path and features deep fjords, mountains, waterfalls and hot springs with lots of hiking trails.
+The Westfjords are one of Iceland’s most remote and visually dramatic regions, located in the far northwest of the country.
+This area is off the beaten path and characterized by deep fjords, towering mountains, waterfalls, geothermal hot springs, and extensive hiking trails.
+The Westfjords require additional driving time, which is why they are best suited for travelers spending 11 days or more in Iceland.

 Thorsmork is an stunning area located in the highland of Iceland

-Best Months to Visit Iceland: When?
-How to decide?
+Best Months to Visit Iceland: How Timing Affects Your Trip

 travel with happiness in Iceland